pzwiernik/advanced-applied-econ/docs/projects.md

 ## Guidelines for Proposing Your Own Topic

-Students are highly encouraged to propose their own topics, especially if they align with ongoing master's thesis or early PhD research.
+I highly encourage you to propose your own topic, especially if it aligns with an ongoing master's thesis or early PhD research!
+Given the 3–4 week timeframe, an ideal custom proposal should be a targeted experiment rather than a sprawling literature review.

 If you choose to propose your own topic, it must meet the following criteria:

 1. **Relevance:** It must explicitly use a methodology covered in the course (e.g., graphical models, latent variable adjustments, network spillovers, non-Gaussian identification).
-2. **Empirical or Simulation Component:** Pure theory literature reviews are not accepted.
-You must implement a method on data (real or simulated).
+2. **Empirical or Simulation Component:** You must implement the method on data (real or simulated) to see how it performs.
-3. **Critical Evaluation:** You must test the boundaries of the method.
-Do not just run an R/Python package and report the output.
-Ask: *What economic assumption breaks this algorithm, and can I show that breakdown in the data?*
+3. **Critical Evaluation:** Show me that you understand the mechanics of the method by testing its boundaries.

-**To propose a topic:** Submit a 1-page PDF outlining your economic question, the dataset you intend to use, the primary structural/graphical method you will apply, and 1-2 core references.
+**To propose a topic:** Submit a short, 1-page PDF outlining your economic question, the dataset or simulation you intend to use, the primary method you will apply, and 1–2 core references.